valentinarachiele/ISIAU-IXD-20_21/README.md

-# ISIAF-DS-20_21
+# ISIAU-IxD-20_21

-### GIT repository for the Design dei Servizi course at ISIA Faenza
+### GIT repository for the Design dell'Interfaccia I course in ISIA Urbino

 #### Fall 2020-2021